 Symptoms Can Return When You Discontinue TRT

 More and more men are considering the benefits of Testosterone Replacement Therapy.
 But some men who begin TRT may want to stop their treatment.

-If you are one of these men and you are considering the discontinuation of testosterone treatments, there is a protocol that can help prevent hormone withdrawal symptoms by quickly restoring your own hormone production.
+If you’re thinking about stopping TRT, there is a protocol that can help prevent hormone withdrawal symptoms by restoring your own hormone production.

 Men who have been taking testosterone or similar androgens for a long period of time (more than four weeks) may experience secondary hypogonadism produced by the negative feedback response to the testosterone supplementation.